helenamin/Exoplanet-Exploration/README.md

 outside of our solar system.
 This data collected for over nine years of period is being used to process and predict scores.

+In this project, the goal is to find an optimized machine learning model to discover hidden planets outside of our solar system using Exoplanet Exploration dataset.

 ## Structure
 ```